ruth-karimi/dsc-Microsoft-Movie-Studio/README.md

 Author: Ruth Nyakio

 ## Overview
 Exploratory data analysis to generate insights for Microsoft executives to reveal opportunities and factors to consider while setting up a new Microsoft Movie studio.
-Data used from box office.
+Data used from box office and IMDB.
 Some of the recommendations to Microsoft include top competitors to consider, best-performing movies with high budgets, and high-performing movies with relatively low budgets

 ## Business Problem
-Microsoft sees all the big companies creating original video content and they want to get in on the fun.
-They have decided to create a new movie studio, but they don’t know anything about creating movies.
-You are charged with exploring what types of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+Microsoft has seen an opportunity in creating original video content and they have decided to create a new movie studio.
+By doing so they will be able to claim the market share and produce Microsoft original content

 ## Data
 * IMDB.title.ratings - Contains details of movie ratings.